adrien-matta/nptool/README.md

 $ make -jn install
 ````

-If you wish to recompile to get support for more detectors, do:
+If you wish to recompile in order to get support for more detectors, do:

 ````
 $ nptool-cleaner